Homme d'Auvergne

 Homme d'Auvergne is an historical French card game for two to five players dating to the 17th century.
-It is a derivative of Triomphe and ancestral to la Bête with which it gradually become almost identical over time.
+It is a derivative of Triomphe and ancestral to la Bête with which it gradually became almost identical over time.
 It was a source of inspiration for other games, such as Écarté.

 History

 Rudimentary rules for Homme d'Auvergne are recorded as early as 1665 in the Maison des Jeux Académiques.
 These early rules were copied and interpreted during the 18th century, often incorrectly, until the game eventually became almost indistinguishable from one of its descendants, the game of la Bête.

 Rules

 Homme d'Auvergne is a game for 2 to 5 players.
-The following rules are a reconstruction of the earliest mode of play by Philippe Lalanne published on the website of the Academy of Lost Games (Académie des jeux oubliés).
+The following rules are based on a reconstruction by Philippe Lalanne of the earliest mode of play and published on the website of the Academy of Lost Games (Académie des jeux oubliés).

 Cards

 The game is played with a French-suited Piquet pack of 32 cards ranking: R D V A 10 9 8 7, where R is the King (Roi), D the Queen (Dame) and V the Jack (Valet).
 If 2 or 3 play, the Sevens are stripped out to leave 28 cards; if 4 or 5 play the full pack is used.
 The suits rank in the order: Diamonds, Hearts, Spades, Clubs.